 My great-grandmother was Susan Joanna Vosler (1863-1942) of Lawrence County, Pennsylvania.
 Her ancestors were English, Scotch Irish, and Palantine German immigrants that settled in western Pennsylvania.
 One of Susan Joanna’s brothers was physician David Claire Vosler (1870-1919).
-The death date of March 18, 1919 was probably no coincidence.
+His death date of March 18, 1919 was significant.

 The impact of the pandemic was particularly hard on health care workers.
 A large percentage of doctors were working on the war effort, so local hospitals were forced to call in retired physicians and even inexperienced medical students.
 Nurses and doctors were severely overworked and sometimes fell ill themselves, with less hope for proper medical attention than the patients they were treating.